liferay/liferay-docs/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/06-upgrading-service-builder-services/04-rebuilding-services.markdown

 To run Service Builder outside the Code Upgrade Planner, see the [Running Service Builder](/docs/appdev/7-2/-/knowledge_base/a/running-service-builder) article.
-This covers running service builder with Blade CLI, Gradle, Maven, and Dev Studio.
+This covers running Service Builder with Blade CLI, Gradle, Maven, and Dev Studio.

 Great!
 Your Service Builder services are upgraded!